bwlewis/doRedis/README.md

 you do this in parallel across multiple CPU cores and computers.
 And even better yet, foreach abstracts the parallel computing details away into modular back-end code.
-Code written using foreach works sequentially in the absence of a parallel back-end, and works uniformly across a growing variety of back ends.
+Code written using foreach works sequentially in the absence of a parallel back-end, and works uniformly across a variety of back ends.
 Think of foreach as the lingua Franca of parallel computing for R.

 Redis is a powerful, fast networked database with many innovative features,